bdlilley/gloo-platform-argocd/README.md

 Only requirement is a cluster without argocd installed.
 Some lightweight magic happens in cluster-app-of-apps/templates/app.yaml to avoid duplicating configurations; the magic detects GME or istio charts and injects some of the required version values from the argocd app value inputs.

+Currently the only use case create is GME with self-managed istio.

 ```bash
 export ISTIO_MINOR="1-15"
 export ISTIO_VERSION="1.15.1"